apereo/cas/cas-server-documentation/planning/Upgrade-Guide.md

 your build/deployment process is functional.

 ## Apply Changes
-Go through your catalog of changes found in your local Maven overlay.
+Go through your catalog of changes found in your local overlay.
 Compare and diff those files with their original version.
 You can find out the delta between two versions via the following ways:

 1. If you have built the clean CAS overlay once, you will automatically get the original version typically